Contents of this article:

 Tags on Shared Reflections

-Also, he cannot add or remove any public tags since Sharon set the permission to 'Only you can add public tags'.
+You cannot add or remove any public tags since the owner of the Reflection set the permission to 'Only you can add public tags'.

-What Steven can do is add his own private tags.
-He has control over these and can add them to reflections shared with him to meet his own organisation and filtering needs.
-And Sharon will not be able to see these as they are private to Steven.
+You can, however, add your own private tags.
+You will have control over these and can add them to reflections shared with you to meet your own organisation and filtering needs.
+The owner of the reflection will not be able to see these as they are private to you.